bluestatedigital/BSD-PublishEEr/Readme.markdown

 #BSD PublishEEr

-This Control Panel accessory adds the ability to filter your Publish menu by searching.
+This Control Panel accessory adds the ability to filter channels in the publish menu..

 ###Installation Instructions